zcash/zips/zip-XXXX.rst

   governance.
 The principal developer allocation shall be capped similarly to the Foundation's at $500k per month based on a volume-weighted average price.
-* The remaining two thirds of the fee (50% of the total), called the "outside development fee", shall be distributed between at least two developers, chosen semi-annually by the Foundation.
+* The remaining two thirds of the fee (50% of the total), called the "outside development fee", shall be distributed between at least two development teams, chosen semi-annually by the Foundation.
 Unlike those of the Foundation and principal developer, these allocations aren't limited by market conditions, and don't carry a burn requirement.